bcyran/timewall/README.md

 ## Usage

 > [!IMPORTANT]
-> If you intend to use sun position based wallpapers, you need to configure your geographical location.
+> If you intend to use sun position based wallpapers, `timewall` will need your approximate location.
+> Please make sure GeoClue 2 service is available or manually configure your location.
 > See [Configuration](#configuration).

 ### Setting the wallpaper